VirtusLab/infrastructure-as-types/README.md

 ## Development

+The project is a standard Scala/sbt project.
+Examples require a Kubernetes API access (`~/.kube/config`).

-Test cluster config is available with:
+Test cluster config is available with (available only internally):
 ```bash
 gcloud container clusters get-credentials standard-cluster-1 --zone us-central1-a --project infrastructure-as-types
 ```